sourabhtiware09/delta_demo/README.md

 # delta_demo
-This is demo repo for git
+This is demo repo for git.